pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 00 - Prequisite - AI Foundry Resource Creation/05-Setup-(dot)env-file.md

 - Go to [https://ai.azure.com](https://ai.azure.com/) and sign in with your Azure credentials.
 - Click **Azure AI Foundry** at the top left
-- Click on the project name to go to project overview (eg defaultProject)
+- Click on the project name to go to project overview (firstProject)

 ![Go to resource](images/gotoprojectoverview.png)